andrewcooke/cosas/arduino/xqria/README.md

-maths, they are an indication of how complex the resulting rhythm will be (for extra variety, select combinations where the total number of beats and the number of triggers don't have the same factors.  values where no leds are lit - primes larger than 7 - give particularly long patterns).
+maths, they are an indication of how complex the resulting rhythm will be (for extra variety, select combinations where the total number of beats and the number of triggers don't have the same factors.  values when no leds are lit - primes larger than 7 - give particularly long patterns).

 ### timing (TODO - rename in code from global)